PhilHite/21udgs/README.md

        Q=Quit

 There are 2 Versions:
-21udgs140   =Machine Code compiled with MCoder III 21udgs140bas=BASIC included for reference only as it is slow 1510 FOR h=1 TO dh: NEXT h
+21udgs141   =Machine Code compiled with MCoder III 21udgs141bas=BASIC included for reference only as it is slow 1540 FOR h=1 TO dh: NEXT h
 This line slows the program down for compiling
-Add REM before running the BASIC version
 Remove REM before compiling with MCoder III
-Use GO TO 10 and not RUN to run the program 21udgs140bas.txt=BASIC txt file
+Delete line 10 before compiling with MCoder III (to save precious bytes of memory) Use GO TO 20 and not RUN to run the program 21udgs141bas.txt=BASIC txt file
-If you BREAK into 21udgs140, restart the program with GO TO 10
+If you BREAK into 21udgs141, restart the program with GO TO 20

+Kempston joystick emulation with the Fuse emulator on the Mac 10 PRINT IN 31: GO TO 10
+When Preferences > Set joysticks on snapshot load is ticked, Kempston joystick emulation returns IN 31 values of 255 and 56 instead of 0.
+21udgs141 snapshots do not work as expected because the the program expects IN 31 to return 0 when the joystick is idle.
+Kempston joystick Settings for 21udgs141.tzx Preferences > Untick Set joysticks on snapshot load Inputs > Joystick 1
+Real device SPEED_LINK Competition Pro
+Emulated joystick Kempston
+Tick Kempston joystick interface

 HOW TO USE UDGS IN BASIC
 In this example, 4 UDGs C,D,H and S are defined as club, diamond, heart and spade.